sitammeur/ml-agent-skills/README.md

 # Hugging Face Skills (with Brightdata support)

+This project is an extension of the [Hugging Face Skills](https://huggingface.co/blog/hf-skills-training) project.
 Hugging Face Skills are definitions for AI/ML tasks like dataset creation, model training, and evaluation.
 They are interoperable with all major coding agent tools like Claude Code.
-This repository includes a new skill for Brightdata to interact with the web and perform various tasks.
+This repository includes a new skill for Bright Data to interact with the web and perform various tasks.

 The Skills in this repository follow the standardized format [Agent Skill](https://agentskills.io/home) format.